lawrennd/snippets/_information-game/includes/hierarchical-memory-example.md

 ax2.set_title('Update Dynamics at Different Timescales') ax2.legend()
 ax2.grid(True, linestyle='--', alpha=0.7)

+mlai.write_figure(filename='hierarchical-memory-organisation-example.svg',
+                  directory = '\writeDiagramDir/information-game')
 }

-\notes{
+\figure{\includeDiagram{\diagramsDir/information-game/hierarchical-memory-organisation-example}{80%}}{}{hierarchical-memory-organisation-example}

-This hierarchical structure emerges naturally during entropy maximization, without requiring explicit design.
-The timescale separation creates a computational architecture where information flows between levels, with each level operating at its characteristic timescale.
+\notes{A hierarchical memory structure emerges naturally during entropy maximization.
+The timescale separation creates a computational architecture where different levels operate at different characteristic timescales.}

-This example illustrates how classical hierarchical information reservoirs can achieve high capacity without requiring quantum-like interference effects.
-Different variables specialize in different aspects of information processing based purely on their eigenvalue in the Fisher information matrix.
+\notes{The hierarchy is important in understanding how it is possible for information information reservoirs to achieve high capacity (entropy) without underlying quantum-like interference effects.
+Different variables are characterised based on their eigenvalue in the Fisher information matrix.}
-}

 \endif